Manuel Cajuda

-Manuel Ventura Cajuda de Sousa (born 27 June 1951) is a Portuguese retired footballer who played as a midfielder, and the manager of Leixões SC.
+Manuel Ventura Cajuda de Sousa (born 27 June 1951) is a Portuguese football manager and retired footballer.

 In a career which spanned three decades, he managed nearly 20 teams in his own country, and also worked in Egypt, the United Arab Emirates, China and Thailand.

 Playing career

 Born in Olhão, Cajuda played exclusively in his native Algarve region during his career, starting out at S.C.
 Olhanense.
 In 1975 he joined what would be his main club, S.C.
 Farense also in the second division.

 In the summer of 1983, even though the Faro side had just promoted to the Primeira Liga, 32-year-old Cajuda decided to retire from playing.